vallafederico/codrops-astro/README.md

 ```

 We wrap the slot twice, once in a <main> tag with the `data-taxi` atrribute, and inside with a div (or anything you want) with the `data-taxi-view` attribute, that will wrap the swapped content.

+We'll also create another couple of pages, leveraging the layout from Astro that we just set up and add those to the navigation, so we'll have something to navigate to.

+Another thing to notice is that I've set up through the layout a props, thew page title, so we can pass it to every page and it'll be dynamicly applied to the layout.

+#### Working om the Pages class